 Weddings are such perfect, happy occasions, right?

-As a therapist, I am here to tell you that there are a few ways to cope and get the best of this destination wedding and potential family drama.
+As an anxiety therapist in Chicago, IL and Riverside, I am here to tell you that there are a few ways to cope and get the best out of this destination wedding and potential family drama.

 Here are some options: